 One of the things which make our apprenticeship programmes unique are the extra skills we offer the apprentice.
 All of our apprenticeship programmes include a legislative short course which is relevant to the industry they work in.
-This could be a pesticide application certificate, abrasive wheels, tractor driving or one of our other short courses.
+This could be abrasive wheels training, tractor driving or one of our other short courses.

 How do apprenticeships work?

 The majority of the training your apprentices receive will be ‘on the job’ at your premises.
 You are responsible for paying your apprentices’ wages (the current National Minimum Wage for an apprentice can be found here, but many employers choose to pay more with the average salary £170 a week).